 Read more about the Chiron Return and your zodiac sign.

 A lot of people freeze in their tracks if you mention astrological timing, because they may feel intimidated by all the factors that could be used in determining the ideal timing for events in astrology.
-While it is true, you can get some very detailed information doing a deep dive of where all the planets are located at a specific time on a specific day, it's perfectly possible to harness astrological energy efficiently simply by taking into account the moon phase, or even just the day of the week.
+While it is true, you can get some very detailed information by doing a deep dive into where all the planets are located at a specific time on a specific day, it's perfectly possible to harness astrological energy efficiently simply by taking into account the moon phase, or even just the day of the week.
 With a little planning, you can manifest goals or just improve the energy of a situation by using these two simple forms of astrological timing.

 The moon is our closest celestial neighbor.
 It affects everything from tides, spawning time for ocean life, and our emotions and hormonal cycles.
 You don't need any special tool other than your eyes to notice what phase it is in.
 And the cycle time is very brief, so you don't have to wait too long to utilize the moon's energy.